About the Course

 - Available Study Modes

-- Intensive Study or Online
+- Intensive Study

 NSPC is at the forefront of the exciting, emerging field of existential coaching.
 Our courses were launched in 2010 and our standards are second to none.
 Existential coaching is a uniquely philosophical and deeply relational way of examining the paradoxes and challenges of human existence so as to empower clients to move forward in an authentic and reflective way.
 Drawing on psychotherapeutic literature and on existential philosophy, we teach coaches to work in a holistic way, engaging with the unique world of each client.
 Existential coaches encourage clients to look at issues such as meaning, authenticity, freedom, choice and responsibility, and how these come into play in their lives.
 Our trainees learn how to handle emotion in the coaching relationship.
 We encourage all trainees to go much further than applying coaching frameworks or tools.